The Education Year

 Second year recorder classes focus on learning and playing music appropriate to each grade.
 Students learn basic conducting skills and recorder pedagogy appropriate in Waldorf schools.
 They also practice introducing second and third voices, and preparing for celebrations.
 Students continue ensemble recorder playing with soprano, alto and tenor recorders.
 They are encouraged to participate in Eugene Waldorf School and Anthroposophical Society festival events.

 An introduction to a Waldorf School movement curriculum is brought through various activities such as children's games, tumbling exercises, Spacial Dynamics and juggling games.

-For approximately nine weeks during the first term, students work on a simple wood carving project, for one and one half hours per week in class and as much as they have time for outside of class.
-The teacher strives to engage their will forces to experience: the particular personal qualities which differentiate one carver from the next; delicately guided movements alongside brute force; the difference between clay and wood; the taking off versus the putting on; you cannot put the chips back.
+For approximately nine weeks during the school year, students work on a simple wood carving project, for one and one half hours per week in class and as much as they have time for outside of class.
+The teacher strives to engage their will forces to experience: the particular personal qualities which differentiate one carver from the next; delicately guided movements alongside brute force; the difference between clay and wood; the taking off material versus the putting on.
 The metamorphosis of the project gradually affords a unique opportunity to steadily let go of fixed ideas.
 Students finish one to two projects during this time, and are not specifically prepared to teach wood carving as an extra subject.

 Second year students have two practicums during the year, typically three weeks in the fall term and four weeks in winter term.
 The first practicum is more introductory in nature than the second.
 We carefully place students with experienced teachers adept at mentoring, located throughout the U.S. and Canada.
 There are a few opportunities to remain in Eugene, mainly reserved for single parents who are unable to travel.